-Fighting for Your Rights Since 1895
+Fighting for Your Rights for Over 100 Years

 With private insurance, attorneys are needed to assist both insurance carriers and policyholders.
 Insurance litigation is extremely complex, and there are a lot of details that make finding common ground a difficult proposition.
 For example, you may have suffered an injury after an automobile accident.
 You file a claim with your insurance company, only to discover that they rejected your claim because of lack of coverage.
 This is a common occurrence where an attorney is needed to understand the problem and work towards a fair solution.
 However, a lot of mid-size law firms have attorneys that represent the insurance company in negotiations or at trial.
 At Peters, Habib, McKenna, Juhl-Rhodes & Cardoza, LLP, our Chico insurance attorneys have experience navigating complex insurance law matters.
 We frequently assist both carriers and policyholders during first-party claims and insurance subrogation claims.

 For over a century, Peters, Habib, McKenna, Juhl-Rhodes & Cardoza, LLP has served the California community by representing clients in a variety of civil and municipal matters.
 Our attorneys have decades of combined experience handling insurance coverage disputes.
 We always look for ways to avoid litigation whenever possible.
 However, when litigation is mandatory, we aim to resolve cases in a fair and efficient manner.
 By remaining active within the local community, our firm has won the trust of Chico residents.
 We fight for their rights when an insurance claim is made.
 By working with both insurance providers and policyholders, our firm has a deep understanding of all aspects of insurance law.
 If you are dealing with an insurance law matter, then our Chico insurance law attorneys will help you fight and get what you are legally owed.